KarimAhmedAhmed/Shelfie-Backend/README.md

 ### Project Structure

 Describe the structure of your project's codebase.
 Explain the purpose of major directories and files.
-This could include directories for routes, controllers, models, and any other significant components.
+This could include directories for app, controllers, models, and any other significant components.

 ### Running the Application